 \subsection{Numerical simulations}

 We now report Monte Carlo simulations done with the Metropolis prescription above, and in the region of stability of the clump phase.
+In this Section we consider only the motion in the absence of an external force; the case of an input is considered in Section \ref{sec:retrieval}.

 We observe that the stochastic evolution of neural units at the microscopic level results in a macroscopic erratic motion of the clump, both in one and two dimensions.
 To characterize this motion we compute the position of the clump center from the coarse-grained activity of the network.
 Space is binned into boxes of size approximatively equal to the clump width.
 We look for the box where the activity is maximal at time $t$, and compare it to the box of maximal activity at time $t-1$, taking into account periodic boundary conditions.
 This provides us with the displacement of the clump between times $t-1$ and $t$.
 The position of the clump is obtained by adding those displacements over time.
 Two examples of trajectories are shown in Figs.~\ref{fig:traj1d} and \ref{fig:traj2d}.